 Russell suggests that proper names should be regarded as abbreviated descriptions, so that his theory of descriptions actually applies to names as well.

 Simple version of this view: a name abbreviates a single, determinate description.
 Which description?
 The easiest answer is, the description that collects everything I believe about the referent of the name.
-If I think that Adam has properties F, G, and H, and those are the only properties I think he has, then when I say "Adam is in class today," that means:
+If I think that Evan has properties F, G, and H, and those are the only properties I think he has, then when I say "Evan is in class today," that means:

 There is at least one person who has F, G, and H,